FallenDeity/discord.py-masterclass/docs/views.md

 ![Persistent View](assets/views/persistent.png){: style="width: 100%;"}

+!!! warning "Warning"
+    At the time of writing this guide, the following part of [persistent buttons](#persistent-buttons) tutorial requires the development version of discord.py.
+So you will have to install the development version of discord.py to `DynamicItem`s.

+    ```bash
+    pip install -U git+hhttps://github.com/Rapptz/discord.py
+    ```

 Why did we not use our `BaseView` class?
 Well, the `BaseView` class has attributes such as `message`, `interaction` and `user` these don't persist after the bot restarts.
 So to say persistent views don't have any memory of the previous state of the view.
 Also a large part of our base view class is dedicated to handling timeouts and disabling components after timeout, which is not necessary for persistent views.

 Ok so now that we know that memory is not persistent, how do we make it persistent?
 Well, one way to do it is to use a database to store the state of the view and it's related attributes such as `guild_id`, `channel_id`, `message_id` and `view_state`.
 Then when the bot restarts, we can fetch the view state from the database and recreate the view in the `interaction_check` method.
 But this is a lot of work and requires a database.